 [“Coastal erosion study”] "Historical shoreline change study" means a quantitative study of historical shoreline behavior utilizing orthorectified aerial photographs,[or] other imagery (e.g., drone, satellite, etc.), maps, or other accurate indicators of past shoreline position to carry out a high-resolution [mapping] analysis of historical shoreline positions to [obtain a statistically valid annual erosion rate of the shoreline change reference feature] determine the annual rate of historical shoreline change.
 The [coastal erosion] historical shoreline change study shall be carried out by a qualified professional consultant following procedures described in the Hawaii Coastal Hazard Mitigation Guidebook, or other credible publications that provide similar procedures.

-"Coastal hazards" means elevated risk to public health or safety, property, and the environment in coastal areas resulting from physical phenomena (e.g. high waves, storm surge, tsunamis, sea level rise, coastal erosion, and other hazards).
+"Coastal hazards" means elevated risk to public health or safety, property, and the environment in coastal areas resulting from physical phenomena (e.g. tsunami, hurricane, wind, wave, storm surges, high tide, flooding, erosion, sea level rise, subsidence, or point and nonpoint source pollution).

-"Coastal hazard mitigation disclosure statement" means a disclosure statement that identifies and describes the potential frequency and severity of coastal hazards that may impact property with a discussion of potential measures that can taken to mitigate impacts from coastal hazards.
+"Coastal hazard mitigation disclosure statement" means a disclosure statement that identifies and describes the potential frequency and severity of coastal hazards that may impact property with a discussion of potential measures that can be taken to mitigate impacts from coastal hazards.

-"Coastal high hazard area" means an area where wave action or high velocity water flow or both can cause structural damage in the [hundred-year flood] one per cent annual chance flood event, primarily defined as an area where a three foot or greater wave height could occur ([VE] Zone V), in accordance with the Federal Emergency Management Agency-designated [federal] flood insurance rate map flood zones.
+"Coastal high hazard area" means an area where wave action or high velocity water flow or both can cause structural damage in the [hundred-year flood] one per cent annual chance flood event, primarily defined as an area where a three foot or greater wave height could occur ([VE] Zone V and Zone VE), in accordance with the Federal Emergency Management Agency-designated [federal] flood insurance rate map flood zones.

 "Commercial purpose" means those land uses which entail or comprise the exchange or buying and selling of commodities, or the providing of services, or relating to or connected with trade, traffic in goods and services or commerce in general; provided, however, that the use of land for regulated public utility purposes shall not be considered a commercial purpose.